我要评分

 ...

 Save the preceding code to the build.sh file and run the sh build.sh command to complete compilation.
-Users are unaware of the differences between the compiled code with the chip architecture.
+Users are unaware of the differences in compiled code corresponding to various chip architectures.

 The source code of different architectures is stored in different files.
-In makefile, the compilation methods are differentiated based on the chip type to ensure high code maintainability.
+In the Makefile, the compilation methods are differentiated based on the chip type to ensure high code maintainability.
 It is one of the common methods for adapting the same set of code to multiple platforms.